Vestigialmars5/finances_app/README.md

 # -Vestigialmars5/finances_app
-This is my first real project I have a basic knowledge in python, html, css, javascript, bash and I'm starting react.
+This is my first real project I have a basic knowledge in python, html, css, javascript, bash and I'm starting react, git and github.
 I'm working on this project to test my skills and to build a portfolio for the future.
 I will be including api's, some backend and web design.
+I'm also using this opportunity to play around with repositories, branches, etc. and getting used to git and github.

 # --Project's description--
 A personal money management website to keep track of your budget and expenses.